AlexS4v/PiwaBot/index.md

+## Alert!

+PiwaBot is currently offline!
+It will remain offline as long as the osu servers! won't be back online.

 ## Introduction

 PiwaBot is a discord bot, made by players for players, that provides many commands for the game osu!
 Our project is not affiliated with [**ppy**](https://ppy.sh).
 Currently, it's running on a low cost server, but in the future, if it'll be necessary, we'll try to expand our infrastructure.